How to Attract Birds Into Your Garden: Food, Shelter & Water tips

 Why Birds visit your Garden

-To attract wild birds into your garden, you need to create a welcoming habitat that provides food,water, shelter, nesting places, cover.
-The key to encouraging more birds into your garden is not just bird feeders, although they clearly have a role to play, it's the whole garden habitat.
+To attract wild birds into your garden, you need to create a welcoming habitat that provides food, water, shelter, nesting places, and cover.
+The key to encouraging more birds into your garden is not just bird feeders, although they have a role to play, it's the whole garden habitat, which includes berry rich shrubs.

 Shrubs are essential to provide cover, nesting and berries, which are food.
 Flowering plants and wild areas draw in insects and pollinators, which are also food for birds.
 Most important is a water source.
 Bird baths are not simply garden ornaments.
-For months, I rented a property that only had a small patio garden.
-At first there were very few birds in the garden, but the addition of feeders, but importantly a bird bath, made a huge different.
-Lots of birds constantly visited the bird bath to drink and bath.
+For months, I rented a property that had a small patio garden.
+At first, there were very few birds in the garden, but the addition of feeders, and importantly, a bird bath, made a huge difference.
+Lots of birds constantly visited the bird bath to drink and bathe.

 Best Plants and Shrubs to Grow for birds